GMA in International Nongovernmental Organizations

-- Reap the benefits of a one-year membership to Chatham House, a world renowned think tank based in London.
+- Students reap the benefits of a one-year membership to Chatham House, a world-renowned think tank based in London.

-- Become a Regent's College School of Psychotherapy and Counseling Psychology Accredited Mediator, as a part of the Principles of Negotiation course in London.
+- Students can become a Regent's College School of Psychotherapy and Counseling Psychology Accredited Mediator as a part of the Principles of Negotiation course in London.

-- Potentially earn academic credit for an internship during the final 8-week term.
+- Students have the opportunity to earn academic credit for an internship during the final 8-week term.

 - Webster arranges housing accommodations for all Global MA students and housing during each eight-week term of study is included in the program cost.